Wagyu Frequently Asked Questions

 Are all Wagyu horned?

 Yes, all 100% full blood Red and Black Wagyu are horned.
-Dehorning is easily done when they are young by using hot irons, gouger style loppers, electric irons or surgically.
-Horns can be an inconvenience for some but removal is necessary, easy and cheap.
-When going from commercial cattle to Wagyu you must keep your eye on the prize which is extreme marbling.
+Dehorning is easily done when they are young by using dehorning paste, hot irons, gouger style loppers, electric irons or surgically.
+Horns can be an inconvenience for some but removal is necessary for our safety, our horses safety and the animals safety.

 Do polled Wagyu exist?

 Yes and no, polled Wagyu are another breed of Wagyu in Japan, that breed was never exported.
 In 1916 Aberdeen Angus were crossed to the Japanese Black cattle to create the Japanese Polled.
 In 1975 the Japanese crossed the Japanese Polled back to the Japanese Black to improve marbling that was lost because of the earlier crossing.
 In 1986 the Japanese stopped reporting carcass data on the Japanese Polled and it is now considered an at risk breed with less than 200 head because they are not being used and consists of less than 1% (trace) of Japanese breeds.
 An interesting fact is Angus was only crossed to make the Polled in one Prefecture, the Yamaguchi Prefecture.
 All other crosses to the Japanese Blacks were mainly Short Horn, Devon, Brown Swiss and Ayrshire but no Angus.
-Currently American and Australian breeders are trying to make polled Wagyu by crossing Angus just like the Japanese did.
-Those cattle are Percentage or Purebred, not Full Blood.
+Currently American and Australian breeders are trying to make polled Wagyu by crossing mostly Angus.
+Those cattle are Percentage or Purebred, not 100% Full Blood Wagyu.
 For us the trade off of having to dehorn our cattle is worth the extreme marbling we get from the full bloods.

 What kind of climate can I raise Wagyu in?

 Wagyu can be raised in any climate, in Japan the island has tropical areas in the south and farther north it has lots of snow.
 Wagyu can be found from Australia to South Africa to Canada and everywhere in between.
-We have Wagyu in climates in as cold as -32 degrees Fahrenheit and as warm as 100 degrees Fahrenheit.
+We have Wagyu in a high altitude alpine climate, reaching as cold as -32 degrees Fahrenheit and as warm as 90 degrees Fahrenheit.

 What are average birth weights of Wagyu calves?

-The birth weights we have recorded range from 40 pounds being the smallest to 70 pounds being the heaviest we will normally see.
-Even the 70 pound calves are calving ease since Wagyu are narrow bodied and finer boned than other breeds at that weight.
-The average birth weight we see is 60 pounds.
-Don’t let the small size fool you, these calves are very hardy.
+Our average birth weights we have recorded range from 55 pounds to 77 pounds.
+Even the 70 pound calves are considered calving ease since Wagyu are narrow bodied and finer boned than other breeds at that weight.
+Don’t let the small size fool you, these calves are very, very hardy.

 What are the growth rates of Wagyu like?

-Wagyu are a very slow growing breed, it’s how they are made.
+Wagyu are a very slow growing breed.
 It’s another thing the commercial cattleman must accept, like the breed being horned.
 Remember keep your eye on the prize.
+They do not reach full size for several years.

 When can I breed a Wagyu heifer?